swanandp/swanand.pagnis.in/source/about/index.markdown

 # About me

+## What a I doing right now?

+- Principal Engineer at First.io, and part of the product team.
+- Running the Bangalore Ruby meetup group: https://www.meetup.com/Bangalore-Ruby-Users-Group/
+- Teaching people get better at using relational databases, PostgreSQL in particular: https://postgres-workshop.com/

 ## I am interested in

 - Building great software that makes lives easier, adds value
-- Working with great, like minded people and learn from them
+- Working with great, like minded people and learning from them
-- Building communities, attend meet-ups, organize conferences
+- Building communities, attending meet-ups, organizing conferences
 - Making significant contributions to open source
+- Deep Work.
+I spoke about my practice at RubyConf India 2019: https://youtu.be/korBf8lOU30?t=86

 ## I am good at

 - Building usable, maintainable software
-- Problem Solving, often of analytical nature, but not necessarily so
+- Problem solving, often of analytical nature, but not necessarily so
 - Mentoring juniors, building people, building teams
 - Building and shaping communities